madmaxieee/blink.pairs/README.md

   -- download prebuilt binaries from github releases dependencies = 'saghen/blink.download',
-  -- OR build from source
+  -- AND/OR build from source, requires nightly: https://rust-lang.github.io/rustup/concepts/channels.html#working-with-nightly-rust
-  build = 'cargo build --release',
+  -- build = 'cargo build --release',
+  -- If you use nix, you can build from source using latest nightly rust with:
-  -- OR build from source with nix build = 'nix run .#build-plugin',
+  -- build = 'nix run .#build-plugin',

   --- @module 'blink.pairs'
   --- @type blink.pairs.Config